Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 4. What Type Of Service Do You Offer?

 How can you help your personal training clients?
-Do you offer one-on-one coaching and spend each session helping your client improve, or do you lean more toward group training?
+Do you offer one-on-one coaching and spend each session helping your client improve, or do you prefer group training?

 Additionally, do you have qualifications or experience you can use to help people deal with specific issues, or are you more likely to immediately send them to a physiotherapist at the first sign of trouble?